bren-cere/grant-program/README.md

 All funding and other services will be terminated immediately, with no exceptions.
 If the proposed project is to be reconsidered, a new application process will be required.

-## The Contributor Program
-The Cere Contributor Program offers valuable benefits to developers interested in building decentralized applications on the platform, providing free public goods such as educational resources, tools and token.
-Participants receive dedicated support through forums, opportunities for grants and funding, and access to educational events, fostering an innovative and collaborative environment for development on Cere.

-You can already [run a validator node](https://docs.cere.network/node/install-and-update/start-a-node) for the Cere Blockchain Network to start earning [$CERE Token](https://www.notion.so/681bb1442f084a438be681e8df244335?pvs=21).

 ## How to Build your First dApp on the Decentralized Data Cloud?
 **Get started** building your decentralized data dApps!: [Follow this guide to get started!](https://github.com/Cerebellum-Network/grant-program/blob/master/documentation/GETSTARTED.md)

 ## Cere Network Contributor Forum